-Goal 1:Continue to work with the Village of DeForest on issues related to the shared boundary with the Town of Vienna.
+Goal 1 Continue to work with all adjoining communities on issues related to the shared boundary with the Town of Vienna.

-Objective 1.0: Continue to work with the Village of DeForest to maintain effective policies regarding the land uses near the Interstate 39/90/94 interchange.
+Continue to work with the all adjoining communities to maintain effective policies regarding the land uses throughout the Town.

-- 1.01: Coordination of ETZ Ordinance Updates Consider updates and revisions to the zoning regulations that apply to the Town of Vienna portion of the extraterritorial zoning area (ETZ) as necessary. - 1.02: Improve Coordination on ETZ Proposals Improve and review procedures and communication between the Village of DeForest and Town staff, the Town Plan Committee, and Town Board.
+- 1.01 Coordination of ETZ Ordinance Updates Consider updates and revisions to the zoning regulations that apply to the Town of Vienna portion of any extraterritorial zoning area (ETZ) as necessary. - 1.02 Improve Coordination on ETZ Proposals Improve and review procedures and communication between any adjacent community with a Town involved ETZ and Town staff, the Town Plan Committee, and Town Board. - 1.03 Coordination of Review and Approval Procedures Ensure any ETZ committee has information regarding the Town recommendations from both the Town Plan Commission and the Town Board before voting on development related proposals. - 1.04 Town Representation on ETZ Committee Formalize the relationship between the Town Plan Commission and any ETZ joint plan commission members by adjusting the Town membership to be as follows: - 1.04.1 One (1) Town Board representative - 1.04.2 One (1) Plan Commission representative - 1.04.3 One (1) at-large representative appointed by the Town Board - 1.05 Sharing of Village Staff Reviews Request that any report generated by any shared ETZ community that provides comments or reviews of a prospective development within the Town area of the ETZ area be provided to the Town in a timely manner. - 1.06 Coordination of Marketing the Interchange Work with the Village of DeForest and the DeForest Chamber of Commerce to competitively market the Town's portion of the interchange development area.

-- 1.03: Coordination of Review and Approval Procedures Ensure the ETZ committee has information regarding the Town recommendations from both the Town Plan Commission and the Town Board before voting on development related proposals. - 1.04: Town Representation on ETZ Committee Formalize the relationship between the Town Plan Commission and the ETZ joint plan commission members by adjusting the Town membership to be as follows: - One (1) Town Board representative - One (1) Plan Commission representative - One (1) at-large representative appointed by the Town Board - 1.05: Sharing of Village Staff Reviews Request that any report generated by Village staff or committee that provides comments or reviews of a prospective development within the Town area of the ETZ area be provided to the Town in a timely manner. - 1.06: Coordination of Marketing the Interchange Work with the Village of DeForest and the DeForest Chamber of Commerce to competitively market the Town's portion of the interchange development area. - 1.07: Applications for Grant Funds Jointly consider grant opportunities that will help develop all commercial parts of the Town.
-(Wisconsin Department of Commerce, Wisconsin Department of Natural Resources, Wisconsin Department of Transportation, Dane County BUILD, etc.) - 1.08: Joint Transportation Planning and Maintenance Annually review major roads that carry both Village and Town traffic and jointly plan for maintenance programs and scheduled reconstruction projects. - 1.09: Cooperative Provision of Utility Services Continue to cooperate in the provision of water and sewer services to the interchange area. - 1.010: Cooperative Planning for Potential Shared Services Work with the Village of DeForest to plan appropriate locations for any public facilities or shared public services that may affect the Town of Vienna.34 - 1.011: Formal Joint Land Use Plan and/or Boundary Agreement Recommended Propose the development of a updated joint land use plan or long-term boundary agreement between the Village of DeForest and the Town of Vienna that formally defines preferred uses, their location, responsibilities for providing water and sewer services, construction and maintenance of roads, and the long-term jurisdiction for the joint development/commercial area around the interchange. - 1.012: Intergovernmental Review of Plan Prior to Adoption and Future Amendments Formally request comments on this plan document, as well as any future amendments or revisions, from the Village.
-Conversely, allow the Town to comment on appropriate planning efforts being undertaken by the Village. - Goal 2: Continue to work with the Dane County to ensure enforcement of local, county and state regulations. - Objective 2.0: Monitor the effectiveness and appropriateness of Dane County plans, regulations and programs and communicate any issues to the appropriate staff and elected officials.
+- 1.07 Applications for Grant Funds The Town will pursue hiring and outside grant writer to find grant opportunities that will help develop all commercial parts of the Town.
+(Wisconsin Department of Commerce, Wisconsin Department of Natural Resources, Wisconsin Department of Transportation, Dane County BUILD, etc.) - 1.08 Joint Transportation Planning and Maintenance Annually review major roads that carry both Village and Town traffic and jointly plan for maintenance programs and scheduled reconstruction projects. - 1.09 Cooperative Provision of Utility Services Continue to cooperate in the provision of water and sewer services to the interchange area. - 1.010 Cooperative Planning for Potential Shared Services Work with all adjoining communities to plan appropriate locations for any public facilities or shared public services that may affect the Town of Vienna. - 1.011 Formal Joint Land Use Plan and/or Boundary Agreement Recommended Propose the development of a updated joint land use plan or long-term boundary agreement between the Village of DeForest and the Town of Vienna that formally defines preferred uses, their location, responsibilities for providing water and sewer services, construction and maintenance of roads, and the long-term jurisdiction for the joint development/commercial area around the interchange. - 1.012 Intergovernmental Review of Plan Prior to Adoption and Future Amendments Formally request comments on this plan document, as well as any future amendments or revisions, from the Village.
+Conversely, allow the Town to comment on appropriate planning efforts being undertaken by the Village.

+Goal 2 Continue to work with the Dane County to ensure enforcement of local, county and state regulations.

+Monitor the effectiveness and appropriateness of Dane County plans, regulations and programs and communicate any issues to the appropriate staff and elected officials.